Changissnz/selfinterest/README.md

 that a different status would have resulted in the satisfaction of those expectations.
 The category of media, in its various forms, may under-deliver to participants.
 The relational and connective attributes of media entail some primary routes in decision-making as reaction to the available good at the time.
-To elaborate, good times allow participants of the same media to act in ways benign, and in declining times, the connectivity dilutes desire into disappointment, debt into greater debt, and generosity into thievery.
+To elaborate, good times encourage participants of the same media to act in ways benign and in declining times, the connectivity dilutes desire into disappointment, debt into greater debt, and generosity into thievery.
+The media that is maximalized in capability and relatively unrestricted in intention for usage is utilized by its participants that are confident without guarantee.
+Consider the challenge of detecting deception in this kind of media.
+The capabilities have already been maximalized, so that there are virtually no available extensions or revisions to that media that could preserve the identity of that media.
+The truth behind lies is guarded by chained defenses, and the relative equality of its members does not enable any member, except for the sender, to detect the lie when analysis is constrained entirely to the realm of that media; this is a conceptual description of the cryptographic power of blockchain technology.